hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 # Perceptron

+Perceptrons are the fundamental building blocks of neural networks and deep learning.
+Understanding how perceptrons work is essential for anyone looking to delve into the field of artificial intelligence.

 # Perceptron Structure and Forward Pass

-To begin with deep learning and neural network, we should learn the base: perceptron

-In the 1960s, Frank Rosenblatt propose a artificial neural network structure, named Perceptron.
-The basic unit of this netwrok can simplely describe as a formula, usually called single perceptron
+In the 1960s, Frank Rosenblatt propose an artificial neural network structure, named the Perceptron.
+The basic unit of this network can be simply described as a formula, usually called single perceptron

 for example: